Inside the cut-throat battle to build K-pop’s next superstars | Malay Mail

 “We as a company give trainees an opportunity to pursue and realise their dreams and they give us an opportunity to grow as a company,” he said.
 “We are all in this together.”

-“We need to present the public with the best ones.” — AFP
+“We need to present the public with the best ones.” ― ETX Studio